🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 There are two approaches to drawing any object for animation:

-• Straight-ahead action: It implies drawing frame by frame or from beginning to end to produce realistic action sequences.
+• Straight-ahead action: It implies drawing frame by frame or from beginning to end to produce realistic action sequences used in Gaming.

 • Pose to pose: It implies drawing key frames first and then later the intervals to create dramatic and emotional scenes.